Asset Publisher

 Intraoperative Neurophysiologic Monitoring

-The principal goal of intraoperative monitoring is the identification of the nervous system impairment in the hope that prompt intervention will prevent permanent deficits.
-Correctable factors at surgery include circulatory disturbance, excess compression from retraction, bony structures, or hematomas, or mechanical stretching.
-The technology is continuously evolving with refinements in equipment and analytic techniques including multimodal intraoperative monitoring in which more than one technique is used and recording in which several patients are monitored under the supervision of a physician who is outside the operating room.
+The principal goal of intraoperative monitoring is the identification of nervous system impairment in the assumption that prompt intervention will prevent permanent deficits.
+Correctable factors at surgery include circulatory disturbance, excess compression from retraction, bony structures, hematomas, or mechanical stretching.
+The technology is continuously evolving with refinements in equipment and analytic techniques including recording, with several individuals are monitored under the supervision of a physician who is outside the operating room.
+The different methodologies of monitoring are described below.

 Sensory-Evoked Potentials